-Course Type: Board Developed Course Course Code : ABS
+Course Type: Board Developed Course Course Code: ABS Units: 2

-· ·

-Units: 2 ATAR Category: A

-Exclusions: NIL Prerequisites: NIL

-Course Descript ion:

 The Preliminary Course focuses on Aboriginal peoples' relationship to the Land, Aboriginal heritage and identity, and an historical examination of colonialism, racism and prejudice from pre-contact times to the 1960s.
 The course also includes the development of skills in culturally appropriate research and inquiry methods.
 It involves case studies.

 The HSC Course provides for in depth study of legislation, policy, judicial processes and current events from the 1960s.
 During the course, students will undertake consultation with Aboriginal communities and will study the course through the experiences of national and international Indigenous communities.
 Students apply research and inquiry methods through the completion of a major project.
-The Preliminary Course Part I: Aboriginality and the Land (20%) - Aboriginal peoples' relationship to Country Part II: Heritage and Identity (30%) - The Dreaming and cultural ownership Part III: International Indigenous Community: Comparative Study (25%)

-• dy (25%) Methods and skills relating to occssing & communicating information.
+- Part I: Aboriginality and the Land (20%) Aboriginal peoples' relationship to Country - Part II: Heritage and Identity (30%) The Dreaming and cultural ownership - Part III: International Indigenous Community: Comparative Study (25%) - Part IV: Research and Inquiry Methods: Local Community Case Study (25%) Methods and skills relating to community consultation, planning research, acquiring information, processing & communicating information.

-The HSC Course

-Part I - Social Justice and Human Rights Issues (50%) Global Perspective (20%) Global understanding of human rights and social justice AND (B) Comparative Study (30%) Part II - Case Study of an Aboriginal community for each topic (20%) Part III - Research and Inquiry Methods - Major Project (30%) Choice of project topic based on student interest.
+- Part I Social Justice and Human Rights Issues (50%) - Global Perspective (20%) Global understanding of human rights and social justice AND (B) Comparative Study (30%) - Part II Case Study of an Aboriginal community for each topic (20%) - Part III Research and Inquiry Methods Major Project (30%) - Choice of project topic based on student interest.

-Assessment:

-Assessment: In both the Preliminary and HSC Course students will be assessed on: Knowledge and understanding of course content Investigating, analysis, synthesis and evaluation of information from a variety of sources and perspectives Research and inquiry methods, including aspects of the Major Project Communication of information, ideas and issues in appropriate forms
+In both the Preliminary and HSC Course students will be assessed on:

+- Knowledge and understanding of course content - Investigating, analysis, synthesis and evaluation of information from a variety of sources and perspectives - Research and inquiry methods, including aspects of the Major Project - Communication of information, ideas and issues in appropriate forms